-Her memoir, Happy Iceland, won the inaugural 2022 Wanderlust Travel Book contest through Wild Dog Press and is forthcoming.
+Her memoir, Happy Iceland, won the inaugural 2022 Wanderlust Travel Book contest through Wild Dog Press.

 In 2018, Anne Marie was an inaugural recipient of the Marius P. Hanford IV Award presented by Riot Act Inc. for best new play.
 In 2019, her plays Miss Snicklefritz’ Murder Mystery and The Door were blindly selected for The Wrights of Wyoming statewide play festival.
 The Door was published by The Progenitor Art & Literary Journal (2020).
 Her short play, Strangers, or Les Inconnus was published by Masque & Spectacle (2020), and her short play The Leaf Whisperer: A Work in Progress was selected as part of the 2020 Wrights of Wyoming play festival.

 An avid storyteller, Anne Marie has performed in and won several Teton County Library Cabin Fever Story Slams.
 She was also selected by the world-renowned storytelling organization The Moth to train with storytelling coach Larry Rosen and perform in the 2019 Moth Main Stage event in Jackson Hole, Wyoming.